 Eastern medicine and healing is the antithesis to the problem that is easily more appealing in many situations.
 Still, there are always going to be those steadfast in their belief that Western medicine is best.
 This is a problem for those that may benefit from practices like acupuncture but may not receive it.

-Current generations are now ready to turn their backs on conventional practices that they view as unhealthy or inappropriate.
+The older generation is now ready to turn their backs on conventional practices that they view as unhealthy or inappropriate and try something else.

 This is a demographic that could benefit greatly from regular acupuncture sessions.
 The method and the implications suit this age group well.
 There are still barriers in place that limit the use of acupuncture in these circumstances.

 Practitioners that embrace these alternative therapies could see some impressive changes in the health of elderly patients.
 It all comes down to breaking down the barriers and giving them the opportunity.
-More people are choosing to visit acupuncturists for help.
+More people are choosing to visit acupuncturists for help because insurance providers now recognize this modality.

 There is a bias against Eastern practices and old views of acupuncture use that out of place.